Introduction

 Sovereign data refers to digital information that is processed, stored, and managed within the legal and jurisdictional boundaries of a specific nation or region, typically by local entities or sovereign cloud service providers.
 The term is closely tied to self-sovereign data models, where individuals or organizations retain full control over how their data is accessed and used.

 Unlike data residency (which only dictates physical storage location), data sovereignty ensures that data is also subject to the local laws of the country where it’s stored, regardless of where the user resides or who owns the infrastructure.
+Data sovereignty is determined by the specific laws and regulations of the region where the data was generated, and these data laws vary from territory to territory.
+Therefore, it is crucial to consider where data is stored and processed, and to select a cloud provider that understands and complies with local data laws to maintain sovereignty and ensure legal compliance.

 Data Sovereignty vs. Data Residency: A Crucial Distinction